What is Bogardus social distance scale and how does it help?

 - Statement 1: Select the option that best describes your feeling towards the climate change initiatives based on the following statements

-- Statement 2: Select the option that best describes your feeling towards your team
+- Statement 2: Select the option that best describes your feeling toward your team

-- Statement 3: Select the option that best describes your feeling towards immigrants
+- Statement 3: Select the option that best describes your feeling toward immigrants

 - Statement 4: Select the option that best describes your feeling towards a member of the ruling government